 Passo di Manghen is a high mountain pass at an elevation of 2.047m (6,716ft) above the sea level, located in Trentino in the northern Italian region Trentino-Alto Adige/Südtirol.
 This is a tough climb from both north and south.

-The road over the pass is called Strada Provinciale 31.
-It’s asphalted but very narrow.
+The road to the summit is called Strada Provinciale 31 (SP-31).
+It’s paved but narrow.
 This pass feels like driving on a remote forestry road as it is mostly a narrow road through woods on both sides of the pass.
-The road links the Fiemme valley and Valsugana, linking Molina and Castelnuovo in the south.
+The pass is 39.1 km long, running north-south from Molina to Borgo Valsugana.

+The summit is home to a mountain hut known as Rifugio Passo Manghen.
 Commercial traffic is prohibited on this road.
 This is the most southern paved pass above 2000 m in the Dolomites.
 The pass road has a maximum grade of 16%.
-The road surface of the Passo Manghen is usually in excellent condition.
+The road surface is usually in excellent condition.
 Easy to ride except the road through the forest where you may find often wet larch needles that will make it a little bit slippery.

 The pass featured in the Giro d’Italia race.
 It’s considered particularly hard for its length.
 There are 2 routes to reach the summit.
 Starting from Molina di Fiemme, the ascent is 16.4 km long.
 Over this distance, the elevation gain is 1.229 meters.
 The average percentage is 7.5 %.
 And starting from Borgo Valsugana, the ascent is 23.4 km long.
 Over this distance, the elevation gain is 1.629 meters.
 The average percentage is 7 %.